richardlawson/coinflip/README.md

 Running Vagrant
 ==================

+Note: after doing the below you should be able to see the site by going to http://test.coinflip.dev:5000 in your browser.

-Before you do anything you will need to add the following line to your hosts file (on a mac this is at: /etc/hosts)
+Before you do anything, you will need to add the following line to your hosts file (on a mac this is at: /etc/hosts)

 127.0.0.1       test.coinflip.dev

 To run vagrant, use the following command: vagrant up

+[Edit: I have now added a shell script that does all of the below for you.
+You should only need to run it after you have set up your vagrant box for the first time.
+The shell script is called vagrantfirsttime.sh.
+You should run this script in the /vagrant directory on your box e.g. (1) vagrant ssh (2) cd /vagrant (3) ./vagrantfirsttime.sh .
+Note: the last thing the shell script does is setup the socket server, so you will need to open a new vagrant command prompt to work with the rest of the project.
+If that works out and you can see the website, you can skip the below steps.]

 Once the vagrant box is up and running, you will need to do the following (FIRST TIME ONLY):